 When you do so in the searing heat, the water will evaporate quickly.
 This means that your plants will look as though they need more water.
 As a result, you are more likely to go out and water them again, using even more water.

 Our homes are packed full of pipework that brings water in and takes water out of our homes.
 With this much pipework, there is a risk of leaks.
-Often, slow leaks can go hidden but by the time you realise, a load of water would have already been wasted.
+Often, slow leaks can go hidden but by the time you realize, a load of water would have already been wasted.

 So, carry out regular checks on pipework around sinks and toilets.
 Check the dishwasher and washing machine hoses too.
 What’s more, it can help to know where the stop valve is.
 If you ever have a leak, you need to know how to stop it immediately.